SimonChris/PataNoir/README.md

 Source code for PataNoir.

 Note that the game uses proprietary extensions and will not compile as is.
 I have made the code available for educational purposes.

-Copyright 2015 by Simon Christiansen.
-All rights reserved.